Senior Dog Care

 Advances in veterinary medicine have made it possible for pets of all kinds to live long, healthy lives.
 However, when they become seniors, they require extra attention and medical care which is why it’s important to understand how their needs change as they age.

-Generally speaking, dogs are considered seniors at 7-years-old, respectively.
-When your dog becomes a senior, they’ll need regular physical exams, vaccines, lab work, and dental care.
+Generally speaking, dogs are considered seniors at 7-years-old.
+When your dog becomes a senior, they’ll need regular physical exams, lab work, and dental care.
 Through diagnostic testing, such as complete blood counts, urinalyses, and fecal tests, we can detect diseases that commonly affect older pets.

 Some conditions that typically affect senior pets include: